spacedrone404/on-screen-food-menu/_readme.txt

 Such feature will be useful to display independent information on different screens.
 You can add more of them if you have such needs.

+► WHAT'S NEW
+############

+Added PHP logic to add products to the database, remove element by their ID value, list all available products on one page.

+Currently, the application does not have a responsive design because it is intended to be used on 1920x1080 environment.

+Dashboard > adds dishes to the DB, removes dishes by ID, lists all available products Today menu > lists all today's dishes [TBD]
+All dishes > parses DB for all available dishes

 ► DATABASE ENVIRONMENT [_db folder]
 ###################################